-Hybrid Additive Manufacturing Machines Market size is expected to increase considerably over 2022-2028.
+Hybrid Additive Manufacturing Machines Market size is expected to increase considerably from 2023 to 2032.
 This is due to the myriad benefits of hybrid additive manufacturing techniques over standard 3D printing and CNC machines, such as high tolerance and reduced post-processing and tooling costs.
-In addition, the escalating usage of hybrid metal additive manufacturing machines in end-use industries like aerospace and defense to meet the strict surface integrity requirements will also drive industry share.
+In addition, the escalating usage of hybrid metal additive manufacturing machines in end-use industries like aerospace and defense to meet the strict surface integrity requirements will propel industry share by 2032.

-Europe hybrid additive manufacturing machines market is anticipated to record substantial revenue by 2028, as a result of the growth of the aerospace industry in the region.
-In April 2021, Magellan Aerospace gained the approval to expand its aerospace factory in Llay in Wrexham, North Wales, which could fuel the requirement for hybrid AM process across this end-use industry in the region.
+Europe hybrid additive manufacturing machines market is anticipated to record a sizeable valuation by 2032, owing to the positive outlook of the aerospace industry in the region.
+In April 2021, Magellan Aerospace gained the approval to expand its aerospace factory in Llay in Wrexham, North Wales, which could fuel the requirement for a hybrid AM process across this end-use industry in the region.
 Moreover, the growing number of routine operations and procedures in the medical sector will further stimulate the deployment of hybrid additive manufacturing technologies to develop medical devices.

-Yamazaki Mazak Corporation, Okuma America Corporation, Matsuura Machinery Corporation, Siemens AG, Stratasys Ltd., DMG Mori Seiki Corporation Ltd., SLM Solutions Group AG, and Optomec are some of the key participants of the hybrid additive manufacturing machines industry.
+Yamazaki Mazak Corporation, Okuma America Corporation, Matsuura Machinery Corporation, Siemens AG, Stratasys Ltd., DMG Mori Seiki Corporation Ltd., SLM Solutions Group AG, and Optomec are some of the key participants in the hybrid additive manufacturing machines market.
 These firms are implementing strategies such as new product launches, collaborations, and acquisitions to drive their business footprint in the global market.
-For instance, in September 2021, Burgmaier extended its partnership with SLM Solutions with the launch of case-hardening steel 16MnCr5, and development of a hybrid additive manufacturing process using the SLM280 3D printer.
+For instance, in September 2021, Burgmaier extended its partnership with SLM Solutions by launching case-hardening steel 16MnCr5 and developing a hybrid additive manufacturing process using the SLM280 3D printer.